Need to talk? Call 1800 882 436.

 What are the complications of measles?

-Common complications include middle ear infections and pneumonia.
+Common complications include middle ear infection and pneumonia (lung infection).
 A rare but life-threatening complication of measles is inflammation of the brain.

 If you are pregnant, you should not be vaccinated for measles until after you've had your baby.